 1. Little India

 The clientele are mostly Indian, of course, and it was really fun to look at everything and interesting to see what appeals to their culture.
 We found bargains on everything: clothes, perfume, souvenirs, electronics, makeup, confectionery, groceries, … even kiosks for travel and other services.
-The tables lining the sidewalks showed that Mustafa had found the smartest way to keep their customers shopping: food.
+The busy tables lining the sidewalks proved that Mustafa had found the smartest way to keep their customers shopping: food.

 That's where we met up with a couple of friends who split their time between Bali and Singapore.
 They took us to a sidewalk cafe where we sat for hours watching the passersby and chatting like old friends over bottles of Tiger Beer, Singapore's local brew.
 When we grew hungry, they then invited us to join them for dinner.

 Where we ate.
 We followed our hosts to Raj, their favorite restaurant, and asked them to order their favorite dishes.
 Not being too well-versed in Indian food it was all new to us, but we were willing to try it all.
 None of us were vegetarian, but the restaurant is and to be honest, we didn't miss the meat.
 Cheese lover that I am, I was especially thrilled by palak paneer.
 Do order it the next time you have a chance to try Indian food.
-It's very tasty (and not spicy at all).
+It's very tasty and safe for those of us who don't handle spicy dishes.

 2. Singapore bus tour

 Singapore's subway, bus and taxi systems are top-notch—clean, prompt and safe.
-However, to see the most popular Singapore attractions in the least time, we opted to begin our day with a hop on-hop off bus tour.
-The two 60-minute routes give a good overview of the city and all three ethnic neighborhoods, and the accompanying narration explains everything in context.
+However, to see the most popular Singapore attractions in the least time, we opted to begin our day with a bus tour.
+(We took one like this.)
+The two hour-long routes offer a good overview of the city and all three ethnic neighborhoods, and the accompanying narration explains everything in context.
 Perfect for a first-time visit to Singapore.